Want to skip ahead to the #1 employee monitoring tool? Check it out.

 Remote worker monitoring, including time tracking, is increasingly becoming a vital tool in a business’ drive to be efficient, productive, and successful.

-Entrepreneurs and traditional employers across the world are starting to implement remote monitoring at their companies so that they can:
+Entrepreneurs and traditional employers across the world are starting to implement employee monitoring at their companies so that they can:

-- Track the time their team spends on client projects (so that they can maximize billing)
+- Track the time their team spends on client projects (to maximize billing)

 - Record the amount of time their employees spend on things other than work (so that they can minimize waste and increase performance and productivity)